mattlianje/pg_pipeline/README.md

 # pg_pipeline
 **Write pipelines inside Postgres**

-A simple, zero-dependency PostgreSQL extension for building data pipelines directly in your database 🐘🪄.
+A simple, zero-dependency PostgreSQL extension for building pipelines directly in your database 🐘🪄.

 ## Features
 - Define ETL flows using plain SQL